Does Hullo ship internationally?

 How long will Hullo last?

 With proper care, your Hullo will last many years.
 Over time, the buckwheat hull fill will slowly become flattened and lose some of their elasticity.
 This can reduce air-circulation and loft.
 We offer top-quality replacement buckwheat hulls which will extend the life of your pillow indefinitely.

 Is Hullo made in the USA?

-Yes.
 Hullo’s buckwheat hulls are grown, milled, and air-cleaned in North Dakota.
+Our pillows are cut and sewn in Minnesota.
 Our high-quality 12″ Dunlap zipper is made by Dunlap Zipper Company, based in Dunlap, Tennesee.
 Hullo’s labels are woven and printed in Colorado and woven in New York.
 Hulltex is a 100% American-owned company founded by three sleep-minded friends.
 Thank you for supporting American businesses!

 Read more: Pillows Made in the USA?→

 Could I be allergic to buckwheat hulls?

 While buckwheat pillows are described by some as being hypoallergenic, a small percentage of people could experience an allergic reaction to buckwheat flour residue which can remain from the milling process.
 We take extra care to purchase only buckwheat hulls that have been thoroughly cleaned of all leftover flour or other foreign material.

 What is your return policy?

 60-day money-back guarantee — No questions asked.
 If for whatever reason you’re unhappy with your purchase, send it back to us and we’ll refund your credit card the purchase cost.
 Purchaser is responsible for return shipping costs.

 Read more: Customer Service →

 Can I heat or cool Hullo?

 Cooling Hullo is possible and safe.
 Some chill their pillow in the refrigerator, freezer, or even outdoors in cold weather.
 While it is feasible and safe to cool your pillow in a refrigerator or freezer, never put your pillow in a microwave or conventional oven.
 It will reduce the moisture content in the hulls and is also potentially unsafe.

 Read more: Heating and Cooling Pillows →